 Or you could just narrow the low end to make it a little tighter.

 It also makes for a great plugin to use on individual tracks.
-Our favorite trick is putting the imager on a reverb send effect and really widening the upper mids to enhance the feeling of space!
+My favorite trick is putting the imager on a reverb send effect and really widening the upper mids to enhance the feeling of space!
+Here are the best stereo imaging VST plugins.

 The Stereo Imager Included with iZotope Ozone is Hands Down the Best